metafog/metafog-compose/examples/blender-rendering/README.md

-# Parallel Rendering of Blender Model
+# Parallel Rendering of Blender Model using Planetr

 In this example, a blender model ```.blend``` file is rendered in parallel using 2 Planetr DCU instances.